Marta Gabriel: Music career

 Marta Gabriel began her career doing vocals for the band 448.
 She started the band Crystal Viper in 2003.
 Their debut album, The Curse of Crystal Viper, was released in 2007.
 Since then they have released nine studio albums, one live album, many singles, and took part in several tribute albums.
 The band also toured across more than ten countries.
 She writes the lyrics of the songs following influences of the Lovecraftian horror literary genre.

 She started another band in 2019, Moon Chamber.
 Her husband Bart Gabriel reissued a single of the band Saracen and sent some copies to the guitarist Rob Bendelow.
 Bendelow then discovered Crystal Viper, and wrote songs for Marta Gabriel.
 Being a fan of Saracen as well, Gabriel proposed to him that they record a new album together, alongside Andy from Pagan Altar and Paul Bradder from Saracen.
 The name Moon Chamber is from a project that Marta Gabriel had in mind for a doom metal album, that would depart from the style of Crystal Viper.
 The band released the album "Lore of the Land".

 In addition, she released a cover album in 2021, "Metal Queens", with songs from 1980s female artists of heavy metal bands.
 She said that "It’s a celebration and tribute to some of my favorite female vocalists, and a solid piece of heavy metal that fans might enjoy even if they don’t know original versions of those songs.
 It’s not a random collection of covers – we made sure that it sounds like one big piece, like a real album, and it has this taking-no-prisoners attitude".
 She also made a video of the cover song "Count your blessings" from the band Malteze.

 Marta Gabriel joined the Japanese band Metalucifer as a session musician for their tour in Europe.
 The tour will conclude at the Black Silesia festival.

+Crystal Viper was disbanded in 2025.
+She started a solo project in 2026, named "Leatherwitch", and signed with Listenable Records.
+They announced that the single "Beast inside" would be released on March 5.